Emergent Denoising of SDSS Galaxy Spectra Through Unsupervised Deep Learning

 \section{Comparisons of spectral denoising}

 A set of 50,000 spectra are used to train and validate the models described in the previous section and the recovered (denoised) data are compared with a set of 8,000--10,000 spectra not seen by the models.
-We consider two cases for the reconstruction: 1) actual SDSS spectra from the same dataset; and 2) best fit spectra of unseen SDSS data (i.e. ``noiseless'' model fits) with added noise.
-Comparing the recovery in both of these cases allows us to assess whether any of the adopted models overfit to the training data.
-We want to avoid the use of synthetic data for the training to ensure the denoising procedure does not add unwanted systematics.
-Note that the synthetic data is produced from fits to the original SDSS spectra, thus providing an ideal case where the same ensemble of galaxies is used.
-The more traditional approach using a grid of models can fail in this respect as the parameter space explored need not map the true sample.
-The best fit spectra of case 2 are taken from the official spSpec data model from SDSS-Legacy \citep[see, e.g.,][]{DR8}.
-These correspond to the official SDSS pipeline best fit models for redshift and classification purposes, and can be considered for our purposes the ground truth.
+Once the system is defined, we consider two cases to explore the reconstruction: 1) actual SDSS spectra from the same dataset (i.e. real galaxy spectra); and 2) best fit spectra of unseen SDSS data (i.e. ``noiseless'' model fits) with added noise.
+Comparing the recovery in both of these cases allows us to assess whether any of the adopted models overfit the training data.